rwbl/lcd-custom-char-maker/README.md

 The application is written in B4J (requires v5.80 or higher).
 [B4J](https://www.b4x.com/b4j.html) development tool for cross platform desktop, server and IoT solutions by [Anywhere Software](https://www.b4x.com).

+## Notes
-The application is mainly used for B4R programms.
+* The application is mainly used for B4R programms.
-[B4R](https://www.b4x.com/b4r.html) development tool, by [Anywhere Software](https://www.b4x.com), to build native Arduino & ESP8266 programs.
+* [B4R](https://www.b4x.com/b4r.html) development tool, by [Anywhere Software](https://www.b4x.com), to build native Arduino & ESP8266 programs.
+* The application has been created for **personal use**  only.
+If planned for commercial use, ensure to comply to the [Oracle JDK License Agreement](https://www.oracle.com/technetwork/java/javase/terms/license/javase-license.html).

 __Application Version:__ v1.66 (Build 20190411)